Request a Callback

 A plan should also include details to guide individuals if a relapse does occur, including a safe location to go to, a friend to call, stress-relieving strategies, locations of emergency services, crisis lines and reasons why sobriety is desired.

+If you do experience a relapse, please do not feel embarrassed or disheartened.
+Deciding to recover from an addiction is incredibly brave, and it can take some time.
 The best way you can respond to those challenges is by following a relapse prevention plan while remaining open and honest with those around you.

 For guidance surrounding addiction recovery, we can help you here at Addiction Advocates.